 As most of you already know, 26 days ago I left my job after over a decade.
-Earlier this year they dropped my hours from full time, to only 27 hours a week.
+Earlier this year they dropped my hours from full-time, to only 27 hours a week.
 At first this was okay because I was burned out from working so much without a vacation.
 Before this drop in hours, I went to Suffern, New York for about a week.
-During my time in Suffern, New York I got some much needed rest and relaxation.
+During my time in Suffern, New York I got some much-needed rest and relaxation.

 When I got back, I went from being debt-free to bills starting to pile up.
 Working part-time and not having much saved in the bank, it became impossible to pay this debt off.

 That’s when the job search began.
 I interviewed with this one company in downtown Rochester, New York.
-The position that I was suppose to have was totally different than the one I ended up receiving.
+The position that I was supposed to have was totally different from the one I ended up receiving.
 Nothing that was discussed or promised was actually true.
 The company pulled a fast one on me and things didn’t work out as planned.
 Instead of getting a great job, I ended up Unemployed.

 The biggest mistake that I made during my employment search was, not researching the company fully enough.
 I didn’t read any online reviews from current or former employees about how it was to work there.
-Another mistake was not asking to see the whole facility including the break room.
+Another mistake was not asking to see the facility including the break room.
 The place was extremely dirty with a lousy break area.
 Talking to the current employees at the time would have also been useful.
 It’s just that they all weren’t around during the interview.
 And the ones that I did finally get to talk to, seemed very scared to say much.

 During my time of being unemployed, I learned some very valuable lessons that I’d like to share with you.